 She served as prosecutor for the city of Durant and as city attorney for the town of Isola.
 For almost 10 years, she served as a public defender in Holmes County.
 In 2013, she became interim communications director for Jackson Mayor Chokwe Lumumba, then joined the Jackson City Attorney's office as legal counsel for the Jackson Police Department.
 She returned to private law practice in 2014.
 She served as Municipal Judge for the city of Lexington before she was elected to the Court of Appeals.

-She has worked in conjunction with the Magnolia Bar Association, One Voice, the NAACP, the Mississippi Center for Justice, the Southern Poverty Law Center’s Mississippi Youth Justice Project and the ACLU.
+She has worked in conjunction with the Magnolia Bar Association, One Voice, the NAACP, the Mississippi Center for Justice, the Southern Poverty Law Center=s Mississippi Youth Justice Project and the ACLU.
 She served as a Southeast Regional and Central Director of the Magnolia Bar Association.
 She previously chaired the Criminal Justice Committee for the State Conference of the NAACP.
-She is a member of the Mississippi Bar, Magnolia Bar Association, National Bar Association, the National Conference of Black Lawyers, the Capital Area Bar Association and the Metro Jackson Black Women Lawyers Association.
+She is a member of the Mississippi Bar, Magnolia Bar Association, American Bar Association, National Bar Association, the National Conference of Black Lawyers, the Capital Area Bar Association and the Metro Jackson Black Women Lawyers Association.
+She is a member of Alpha Kappa Alpha Sorority, Inc. as well as a life member of the NAACP.
 She is a former member of the Mississippi Association for Justice and the Mississippi Public Defenders Association.
-She is a life member of the NAACP, past board member of Leadership Greater Jackson Alumnae, past board member of the I.S.
-Sanders YMCA, and past board member of the National African American Student Leadership Conference.
+She is a past board member of Leadership Greater Jackson Alumnae, the I.S.
+Sanders YMCA, and the National African American Student Leadership Conference.